-I’d be wrapped if you find BiG and my work helpful, and share it (take the challenge – subscribe keep up with my latest news ) with friends, family and others who want to build on their investments.
+I’d be wrapped if you find BiG and my work helpful, and share it (take the challenge – subscribe keep up with my latest news ) with friends, family and others who want to build on their lifestyle, money and investments.

 All the very best with yours.

 Day 17 – Who are the best investment gurus?
 Part 2| Find a Guru

 Day 18 – Who are the best investment gurus?
 Part 3| Rate a Guru

 Day 19 – Who are the best investment gurus?
 Part 4| Choose a Guru